[Image: Cincinnati Public Library, 1870s; photo via Steve Silberman].

 The filmmaker, Jason Hutt, will be on hand for the 7pm screening, and two further showings are planned for Monday and Tuesday of next week at Manhattan's Jewish Community Center

 A short trailer for the film appears below:

-I had the pleasure of serving on the design jury for the competition, which I still think back to fondly as it was an absolutely brilliant premise for an architectural competition.
+I had the pleasure of serving on the design jury for the competition, which I still think back to fondly, as it was a brilliant premise for an architectural competition.